Skip to main content

 Leo Watson

-Leo is a 1st-year Ph.D. student in the Department of Statistical Sciences co-advised by Radu Craiu and Josh Speagle.
-He is broadly interested in applications of approximate Bayesian computation to astronomical data, application of quantum computing to statistical problems, and Markov chain Monte Carlo (MCMC) methods.
+Leo is a 2nd-year Ph.D. student in the Department of Statistical Sciences co-advised by Radu Craiu and Josh Speagle.
+He is broadly interested in applications of statistical learning, quantum computing, conformal prediction, and MCMC methods to Bayesian inference problems with astronomical data.
 He also completed his undergraduate degree at the University of Toronto.

 ART Associates